collapsed-stacks/startups/questions/12666/seeking-cost-estimate-general-process-on-trademarking-a-name.md

 - posted by: [guest123](https://stackexchange.com/users/11224915/guest123) on 2017-06-30
 - score: 0

-<p>As Jeff O. said, you can do it yourself.
-And you may have a circle of friends that can help -- maybe a person or two can guide you or look over your shoulder to get thru the process.  ( Old School thought... it will help to gather all your info and map out the steps on paper )</p>
+As Jeff O. said, you can do it yourself.
+And you may have a circle of friends that can help -- maybe a person or two can guide you or look over your shoulder to get thru the process.  ( Old School thought... it will help to gather all your info and map out the steps on paper )

-<p>Also, ask some of your friends, acquaintances who have or run a small business -- who they use for LEGAL SERVICES.
+Also, ask some of your friends, acquaintances who have or run a small business -- who they use for LEGAL SERVICES.
 Usually you can get a short consultation session.
-Further, there are reasonable/affordable legal services for Small Business where you SUBSCRIBE to an annual Fee   ( I do not remember my friend's SB service by name but you can *oogle for such services).</p>
+Further, there are reasonable/affordable legal services for Small Business where you SUBSCRIBE to an annual Fee   ( I do not remember my friend's SB service by name but you can *oogle for such services).

-<p>Related:
+Related:
-NOLO  online has a bunch of legal advice and possibly tools.</p>
+NOLO  online has a bunch of legal advice and possibly tools.

-<p>Angie's List  can help point you to legal (and other professional) resources.</p>
+Angie's List  can help point you to legal (and other professional) resources.

-<p>You can take a chance and search/find legal services on craigslist locally.</p>
+You can take a chance and search/find legal services on craigslist locally.

-<p>Last and possibly most-helpful (if you live in a major city), you can get <strong>assistance</strong> from Small Business Association  (  www.sba.gov  )</p>
+Last and possibly most-helpful (if you live in a major city), you can get **assistance** from Small Business Association  (  www.sba.gov  )

-<p>Again, I think Jeff O. was right to point out... there will be several more opportunities in the future to hire legal gurus.</p>
+Again, I think Jeff O. was right to point out... there will be several more opportunities in the future to hire legal gurus.

-<p>Good luck.</p>
+Good luck.